Robert Bockstael (actor)

 Robert Bockstael (born May 2, 1960) is a Canadian actor, director and writer.

 Early life

 Bockstael was born in Winnipeg, Manitoba to Carmel and Joseph Bockstael.
-He is the nephew of former federal Member of Parliament Robert Bockstael.
+He is the nephew of former federal Member of Parliament, also named Robert Bockstael.

 Career

 He is best known for his lead role as Royal Canadian Mounted Police officer Brian Fletcher in the Canadian television drama series North of 60, for which he was a two-time Gemini Award nominee for Best Actor in a Continuing Leading Dramatic Role at the 11th Gemini Awards in 1997 and the 12th Gemini Awards in 1998.

 His other leads and series regular roles have included Jim Flett in Wind at My Back, Jeremy Woodsworm in Snakes and Ladders, Roy McMurtry in Trudeau, Joey Stiglic in Our Hero and Mr. Dupree in The Famous Jett Jackson, as well as voice roles in Silver Surfer, Sailor Moon, Friends and Heroes, X-Men: The Animated Series, Tales from the Cryptkeeper, Monster Force, RoboCop, The Super Mario Bros.
 Super Show!, Dennis the Menace, The Magic School Bus, Max & Ruby, Maxie's World, Rupert, Babar, The Adventures of Teddy Ruxpin, and The Animal Shelf.

 On stage, his noted roles have included productions of George F. Walker's plays Theatre of the Film Noir, Nothing Sacred, Zastrozzi, The Master of Discipline and Beautiful City.
 He has performed in theatres across Canada in his one-man show Getting to Room Temperature.
 He was co-artistic director of the New Theatre of Ottawa as well as associate artistic director of the Great Canadian Theatre Company in Ottawa.
 He has directed, produced and written for film and television and is a published author of short stories.
 His debut novel, Willow's Run, was published in April 2022.